gbif/hp-african-parks/en/park/serengeti-national-park.md

       klass: exampleDashboard
       title: "Metrics"
       description: |
-        Title and description is optional.
-On this dashboard we show metrics for the filter `gadmGid: TZA.12.7_1` (Serengeti in GADM)
+        On this dashboard we show metrics for Odzala-Kokoua National Park
       config:
         predicate:
           type: equals